 The Fertility and IVF and IUI trial in couples with uneXplained infertility

-We warmly invite you to take part in a clinical study being conducted across all the fertility clinics in New Zealand to find out about the best treatment option for couples with unexplained infertility to become pregnant
+We warmly invite you to take part in a clinical study being run across all fertility clinics in Aotearoa New Zealand to find out what the best treatment option is for couples with unexplained infertility to become pregnant

 Couples with unexplained infertility who have been accepted for publicly funded fertility treatment are suitable to participate.